ostis-ai/py-sc-kpm/README.md

 ```

 This function returns **True** if action class has connection to action node.
-You can use identifier of action class instead of ScAddr
+You can use identifier of action class instead of ScAddr.
+This function should not be used in the ScAgentClassic.

 ![check action class](docs/schemes/png/check_action_class.png)